Stuart Milner-Barry: Early chess contributions

 He made his debut in international-class chess at the strong London 1932 tournament, which World Champion Alexander Alekhine won.
 Milner-Barry's best results in international competition were achieved in three straight years at the Margate tournaments from 1937 to 1939, and at Hastings 1938.
 In all four events he finished just above the middle against strong fields, with performance ratings (as calculated by Chessmetrics) between 2538 and 2565.
-This places him at a solid International Master standard, although he never received this title.
+This places him at a solid Grandmaster standard, although he never received this title.
 He reached as high as No. 65 in the world between June and August 1941, according to Chessmetrics, which ranks historical chess performances retrospectively, using modern algorithms.

 He represented England in chess, and played in the international Chess Olympiads of 1937 and 1939.
 The latter tournament, held in Buenos Aires, Argentina, coincided with Britain's declaration of war on Germany in September 1939.
 Milner-Barry, with teammates who included Hugh Alexander (at that time the British chess champion) and Harry Golombek, abandoned the tournament unfinished, and returned to Britain.
 His full Olympiad results are listed later in the article.

 Bletchley Park

-Upon their return, all three soon joined the Government Code and Cypher School (GC&CS) at Bletchley Park.
+Upon their return, all three soon joined the Government Code and Cypher School at Bletchley Park.
 Milner-Barry was recruited by mathematician Gordon Welchman, who had been his contemporary at Trinity College; in turn Milner-Barry recruited Hugh Alexander.
 Arriving in early 1940, he joined Welchman's "Hut 6" section, whose task was to solve the Enigma cipher machine as used by the German Army and Air Force.

 In 1993, Milner-Barry wrote that "to this day I could not claim that I fully understood how the machine worked, let alone what was involved in the problems of breaking and reading the Enigma cipher".
 Nonetheless, with his knowledge of the German language, he made a study of the decrypts and found that they contained stereotyped patterns and forms of address that could be exploited as "cribs" – reliable guesses for the plain language message that matched a given piece of encrypted text.
 Finding reliable cribs was a critical task for Hut 6, as Enigma was broken primarily with the aid of "bombes", large electromechanical machines which automatically searched for parts of the correct settings.
 Bombes were reliant on a suitable crib in order to succeed.
 In autumn 1940, Milner-Barry was put in charge of the "Crib Room".